As a new year begins, there will be a lot of businesses looking to the future and thinking about how they can step up their marketing efforts in 2022.

 Thought leadership is only useful if you have something to say and aren’t afraid to tell people about it.
 Readers are looking for a reason to care and you have to give it to them.

-This will all help to establish your business as an industry expert, giving it a clear brand and public face that gives customers insight into your values and priorities.
-Google will also love you and you’ll find that one opinion piece can be used as the lynchpin of a wider content strategy.
+This will all help to establish your business as an industry expert, giving it a clear brand and public face that offers customers an insight into your values and priorities.
+Google will also reward you with better search engine rankings and you’ll find that one opinion piece can be used as the lynchpin of a wider content strategy.

 It’s hard work having an opinion

 Of course, becoming a thought leader isn’t an overnight process.
-It takes time, commitment and cultivation – one white paper does not a content success story make.
+It takes time, commitment and gradual cultivation of a diverse, compelling library of content.

-It would be a lie to say thought leadership is easy.
-It’s not.
 To do it right takes company-wide cooperation.
-You need to get everyone on board with a strategy and to agree what the company position is on key issues.
+You need to get everyone on board with a strategy and reach an agreement on what the company’s position is on key issues.
 Once you’ve got this, you need to tell people about it and justify your claims with facts and other expert views.

 Promotion is half the battle, so be prepared to support thought leadership with additional content, appearances at trade shows or even talking about issues with other agencies.

 Put the effort in, and you’ll see the return on investment.
-Do it poorly and it will be hard to truly realise the benefits of thought leadership.
+Do it poorly and you’re unlikely to achieve the full benefits of thought leadership.